frconor-ebook/meditations/_posts/2025-06-09-the-infinite-love-of-god.md

 When we rise to respond to God\'s love, the obstacles disappear; on the other hand, without love, even the tiniest difficulties may seem insuperable.
 When there is union with Our Lord, everything becomes tolerable.

 St. Augustine says, "While all sorts of setbacks are encountered as difficult by those who do not love; those who do love, on the contrary, find them trivial and easily manageable.
-There is no suffering, however cruel or violent it may be, which is not made bearable or even reduced to nothing by love."
+There is no suffering, however cruel or violent it may be, which is not made bearable or even reduced to nothing by love" (Augustine, *Sermon 70*).

 Cheerfulness, maintained even in the midst of difficulties, is the clearest sign that the love of God informs all our actions.
 For, comments St. Augustine, "he who loves either does not feel the difficulty or he loves the very difficulty itself.
-The works of those who love are never distressing."
+The works of those who love are never distressing" (Augustine, *De bono viduitatis*, 21,26).

 Our love for God has to be supreme and absolute.
 Within this love all the noble loves of the earth find their place, according to the vocation each one has received, and each one fits in and is accommodated with naturalness.